rossme/marvel/README.md

   - The cache is cleared every 24 hours.
   - Caching is used for both retrieving the latest comics and fetching comics by character.
   - This speeds up the application and reduces the number of requests to the Marvel API.
-- **RSPec Testing**: There are extensive tests using RSpec and VCR.
+- **RSpec Testing**: There are extensive tests using RSpec and VCR.
   - The tests cover the service object requests, controller, API/v1 endpoints and external API requests.
 - **Grape API**: The endpoints in the application use Grape API.
   - The API is versioned and follows RESTful conventions.